-A top-to-bottom upgrade of your garage’s ventilation system and insulation can be expensive.
-So can using an air conditioning solution in the garage.
+Running air conditioning or getting a top-to-bottom upgrade of your garage’s ventilation system and insulation can be expensive.

-One of the cheapest garage cooling solutions you can use is a simple oscillating household fan.
+One of the cheapest garage cooling solutions is to use a simple oscillating household fan.
 Pedestal fans, box fans, or a high-powered shop fan will also get the air in your garage moving.
 A ceiling fan can also help.

 If you have more than one fan, place one at a window or at your open garage door to blow hot air from inside your garage to the outside.
 Another fan can be aimed in the direction of the garage space you’ll be occupying.

-Note that using fans like this won’t actually make your garage’s temperature lower than the outside air.
+Note that fans won’t actually make your garage’s temperature lower than the outside air.
 They’re simply generating airflow and providing at least a little relief from the heat.

-You can make the outside of your home conduct less heat from the sun by choosing lighter colours for your roof, exterior walls, and garage door.
+You can make the outside of your home conduct less heat from the sun by choosing lighter colors for your roof, exterior walls, and garage doors.

-Speak with one of our knowledgeable staff to learn more about the extensive selection of garage door colours and styles we have available.
+Speak with one of our knowledgeable staff to learn more about the extensive selection of garage door colors and styles we have available.